vaadin-component-factory/password-strength/README.md

 [<img src="https://raw.githubusercontent.com/vaadin/incubator-password-strength/master/screenshot.gif" width="200" alt="Screenshot of incubator-password-strength">](https://vaadin.com/directory/component/vaadin-component-factoryvcf-password-strength)

 ### Vaadin Prime
-This component is part of Vaadin Prime.
-Still, open source you need to have a valid CVAL license in order to use it.
-Read more at: vaadin.com/pricing
+This component is available in of Vaadin Prime subscription.
+It is still open source, but you need to have a valid CVAL license in order to use it.
+Read more at: https://vaadin.com/pricing

 ## Usage